tldr-pages/tldr/pages/common/zstd.md

 `zstd -dc {{file}}.zst`

-- Compress a file, while specifing the compression level (0 being worst, 19 best, and 3 default):
+- Compress a file specifying the compression level, where 1=fastest, 19=slowest and 3=default:

 `zstd -{{level}} {{file}}`

-- Use more memory (both when compressing and decompressing) to achieve a higher compression ratio:
+- Unlock higher compression levels (up to 22) using more memory (both for compression and decompression):

 `zstd --ultra -{{level}} {{file}}`